igrell/igrell.github.io/index.md

 # Reading with friends
 ##### 28 July 2024
     Lately I've been once again reminded what an important and delightful activity reading together with friends is for me.
-While on a few day's visit at my friend's house in a beautiful small city in the Kashubia region of Poland; city's by the lake, and the house's terrace opens right up on it.
+While on a few days visit at my friend's house in a beautiful small city in the Kashubia region of Poland; city's by the lake, and the house's terrace opens right up on it.
 These few days we could spend the afternoons sitting side by side, with